 The Ottawa Convention Centre has received LEED Gold certification from the Canada Green Building Council as a result of their green building initiatives, the facility announced Tuesday.

-The Ottawa Convention Centre lit up during the gala.
-(Photo by Lois Siegel)
+The Ottawa Convention Centre (Photo by Lois Siegel)

 Strategies to reuse and recycle construction waste diverted 94.3 per cent of its excess materials away from landfills, and enabled the OCC to reuse major building elements such as the steel from the previous building in the roof of Canada Hall – the OCC’s 55,000 square foot multipurpose event space.